archlinux/repod/docs/repod/man/repod_conf.rst

 * The default repository *name* if no repository is defined:

   .. program-output:: python -c "from repod.config.defaults import DEFAULT_NAME; print('\"' + DEFAULT_NAME + '\"')"

+* The default *desc_version* for sync databases if none is defined:

+  .. program-output:: python -c "from repod.common.enums import PackageDescVersionEnum; print(PackageDescVersionEnum.DEFAULT.value)"

+* The default *files_version* for sync databases if none is defined:

+  .. program-output:: python -c "from repod.common.enums import FilesVersionEnum; print(FilesVersionEnum.DEFAULT.value)"

 EXAMPLES
 ^^^^^^^^